List of Chicago Fire characters: Wallace Boden

 In "The One that Matters the Most", Boden contemplates moving up in rank after the CFD is considering promoting him.
 In "One for the Ages", after being encouraged by Casey and Severide to seek a promotion in "The Unrivaled Standard", he decides to run for Fire Commissioner of Chicago with the Mayor of Chicago endorsing him.
 In "The Grand Gesture", his run for the fire commissioner is stopped when allegations of bribery come to light.
-He then loses the campaign to Chief Carl Grissomr.
+He then loses the campaign to Chief Carl Grissom.

 Boden's father Wallace Sr. (Richard Roundtree) lives in Orlando, Florida.
 In the episode "Ambush Predator", Boden finds out that his father has stage four cancer and has been given four months to live.
 Wallace Sr. peacefully passes away at his son and daughter-in-law's home at the end of the episode "Call It Paradise".

 In Season 1, Boden gets close to Ernie, a teenager he sees several times on garbage fire interventions.
 Thinking the boy may be responsible for those fires, he invites him to the firehouse to investigate with Herrmann's help.
 It turns out that Ernie was under his uncle Ray's influence and he eventually dies in a fire set by Ray.
 His death devastates Boden.
 In Season 4, Boden invites Capt.
 Dallas Patterson to command Squad 3 after Kelly Severide is demoted from lieutenant to firefighter.
 Boden and Patterson are later seen playing poker with Sgt.
 Whitaker of Chicago PD.
 Boden faces legal troubles after a neighbor, Serena Holmes, accuses him of home invasion and assault.
 Holmes had moved into the apartment next to Boden and Donna as a temporary Airbnb tenant and requests Boden's help after locking herself out of the apartment, claiming that she had left the stove on.
 Boden forces entry into the apartment at her request, only to find the stove off and Holmes acting seductively.
 She offered him a glass of wine, which he declines before leaving.
 Later, a detective with Chicago P.D. confronts Boden at home and says that Holmes claims that Boden broke into her apartment and assaulted her with a wine bottle.
 The detective produces photographs that show an obviously battered Holmes.
 Knowing that he did not commit the crime, Boden enlists the help of Firehouse 51 to uncover the truth.
 Boden first suspects that Deputy District Chief Ray Riddle, who had been attempting to remove Boden from his post, may have put Holmes up to the job of sullying Boden's reputation.
 But with the help of Kelly Severide's ex-girlfriend, attorney Jamie Killian, it is revealed that arsonist Roger Maddox - who was set to go to trial for his crimes and who was being represented by Killian - hired Holmes to accuse Boden.
 It is also revealed that Maddox set out to discredit members of the department's Office of Fire Investigation (OFI), including captains Greg Duffy and Suzie Wilder, who were to testify against Maddox at the trial.